kartenmacherei/engineering-culture/book/core-principles/README.md

 # Core Principles

-Key statements that summarise how we want software engineering to work at celebrate.
+The principles laid out here guide us in our daily work as software engineers.
+They should tell us how we want to work and what matters most to us.